JasmineMontrichard/jasminemontrichard/README.md

   <!-- filler -->
 </p>

-- 🌸 I’m pursuing computer science, environmental advocacy, sociology, and other fields.
+- 🌸 I’m pursuing software engineering, environmental advocacy, psychology, forsenics, and other fields!

 - 🌎 I love getting involved in projects and initatives to collaborately create solutions to real-world problems.